 There’s nothing quite like a great story brilliantly told.
-They can make you laugh, make you cry and enrich your soul.
+They can make you laugh, make you cry, and enrich your soul.
 Sometimes, a story can do all that in 21 minutes and change.
 Rarely you will find story a arc that will do that a dozen times.
 And only once will there be Cowboy Bebop.

-The credits tell us that Bebop was created by the legendary ideas man Hajime Yadate.
-Of course, Yadate would contribute little to Bebop outside of giving the shows true mastermind Shinichiro Watanabe the idea for a story about space bounty hunters.
+The credits tell us that Bebop was created by the legendary ideas-man Hajime Yadate.
+Of course, Yadate would contribute little to Bebop outside of giving the show’s true mastermind Shinichiro Watanabe the idea for a story about space bounty hunters.
 Watanabe would reunite with many of the principle talent behind the four-part Macross Plus OVA, acting as a spiritual successor to the classic space opera with many of the same thematic and stylistic motifs.
-It was Watanabe’s excellent and diverse universe filled with the stories of series writer Keiko Nobumoto, characters designed and animated by Toshihiro Kawamoto and the amazing musical works of the ‘Goddess of Anime’ Yoko Kanno that defines Cowboy Bebop’s twenty six episode run.
+It was Watanabe’s excellent and diverse universe filled with the stories of series writer Keiko Nobumoto, characters designed and animated by Toshihiro Kawamoto, and the amazing musical works of the ‘Goddess of Anime’ Yoko Kanno that defines Cowboy Bebop’s twenty six episode run.

 They gave us the story of the Bebop, the fishing boat fitted to be space worthy, and her crew of perpetually broke and hungry cowboys just looking to earn some woolongs by bringing down the galaxy’s most (incompetently) dangerous criminals.
 Bebop is cool.

-Then the title theme ‘Tank’ explodes with a brass fanfare, beats with drums and plucks at a funky bass before turning into ‘I think it’s time we blow this scene, get everybody and their stuff together…O.K., 3-2-1, lets jam’ and moves your feet for you.
-It’s got that pulpy adventure feel to it- a series of brandished guns, fast spaceships and silhouettes dancing in color.
+Then the title theme ‘Tank’ explodes with a brass fanfare, beats with drums, and plucks at a funky bass before turning into ‘I think it’s time we blow this scene, get everybody and their stuff together…O.K., 3-2-1, lets jam’ and moves your feet for you.
+It’s got that pulpy adventure feel to it- a series of brandished guns, fast spaceships, and silhouettes dancing in color.

-Cow Bebop’s got jazz, it’s got rock, it’s got western.
+Cowboy Bebop’s got jazz, it’s got rock, it’s got western.
 First time I ever experienced honest music variety in a show; ‘til that point, everything worked in tidy little themes for samey nothing scenes.
 I stopped being a child.

 Bebop’s main bounty hunters are a motley crew, but they all have a great relationship with the morally grey area they work within.
 The former syndicate member who has seen too much and grown a nihilistic callous to the world; the grizzled cop that lost too much of himself to the job; the con-artist amnesiac whose femme fatale body masks her cunning.
-They would all be at home in an issue of Monkey Punch’s Lupin III, fitting considering the show had inspired Watanabe.
+They would all be at home in an issue of Monkey Punch’s Lupin III, fitting considering the classic show had inspired Watanabe.

 The credits return to the washed out blue from the opening and the red rose sitting in a vase at a window.
-‘The Real Folk Blues’ starts and we are given a series of still images: Spike, a blonde woman and a man with long white hair playing through the streets; the blonde finding Spike face down on a sidewalk; the two of them caught off guard by the white haired man.
+‘The Real Folk Blues’ starts and we are given a series of still images: Spike, a blonde woman, and a man with long white hair playing through the streets; the blonde finding Spike face down on a sidewalk; the two of them caught off guard by the white haired man.
 It closes on the red rose in the puddle.
 There’s so much about this sequence we can’t know.

 But by looking into Cowboy Bebop, maybe we’ll discover it’s story.